-The Upper Geyser Basin is one of the most geologically active areas in Yellowstone and even the entire world.
+The Upper Geyser Basin is one of Yellowstone’s most geologically active areas and even the world.
 It is home to some of the world’s tallest geysers, as well as a large concentration of hot springs and other geothermal features.

 Walk through the asphalt bike trail on Firehole River and experience amazing hot water or geyser eruptions.
-Several explode in a predictable fashion while others appear with a random pattern of limited predictability.
+Several explode predictably, while others appear with a random pattern of limited predictability.

-Whether you’re looking for a chance to see some incredible natural phenomena up close, or simply want to learn more about one of the world’s most unique ecosystems, the Upper Geyser Basin is definitely worth a visit in Yellowstone National Park (even spite the large crowds).
+Whether you’re looking for a chance to see some incredible natural phenomena up close or want to learn more about one of the world’s most unique ecosystems, the Upper Geyser Basin is definitely worth a visit in Yellowstone National Park (even despite the large crowds).

-See Related: Fun & Best Things to do in Cheyenne, Wyoming
+See Related: Things to Do in Cheyenne, Wyoming

 Norris Geyser Basin

 Norris Geyser Basin is one of the most unique and interesting places in Yellowstone.
-As the name suggests, Norris Geyser Basin is home to a large number of geysers, making it one of the most active geyser basins in the park.
+As the name suggests, Norris Geyser Basin is home to many geysers, making it one of the most active geyser basins in the park.

-See Related: Best Things to Do in West Yellowstone
+See Related: Things to Do in West Yellowstone

 West Thumb Geyser Basin

 West Thumb Geyser Basin is one of the most beautiful places in Yellowstone.
-The area is home to a large number of geothermal features, including geysers, hot springs, fumaroles, and mud pots.
+The area has many geothermal features, including geysers, hot springs, fumaroles, and mud pots.

 West Thumb Geyser Basin is located on the west side of Yellowstone Lake, making it one of the most popular tourist destinations in the park.

 The basin covers an area of 2.5 square miles and is home to over 150 geothermal features.
-West Thumb Geyser Basin is a great place to see some of the most amazing geologic features on Earth.
+West Thumb Geyser Basin is a great place to see some of Earth’s most amazing geologic features.

-Best Geysers in Yellowstone National Park to See
+Best Geysers & Hot Springs in Yellowstone National Park

 1. Old Faithful – Upper Geyser Basin